Required UBC Sauder application documentation:

 This has to come from someone NOT related to you, who can speak to your professional or educational background, your character or commitment to your community.
 For example, your reference letters could be provided by your employer, a professor, an Indigenous organization, a volunteer organization, an Elder, etc. Reference letters should be scanned, on letterhead and signed by the referee.

-To be eligible for the Métis Nation British Columbia (MNBC) Business Management Program, you must be a MNBC citizen.
-If you are a MNBC citizen, please provide a electronically scanned copy of your MNBC citizen card.
+To be eligible for the MNBC Business Management Program, you must be a MNBC citizen.
+Please provide an electronically scanned copy of your MNBC citizenship card.

 Send all required UBC Sauder application documentation (A through E) to: